Free reentry employment tool

 +

 Absolutely.
 Many case managers use the tool directly with clients during sessions or share the link as a self-service resource.
-Organizations that want dashboard features, outcome tracking, and bulk access for their full team can inquire about organizational licensing — which includes a free pilot period.
+Organizations that want dashboard features, outcome tracking, and bulk access for their full team can inquire about organizational licensing.
+A 60-day pilot is available.